SOI-Unipr/k8s/README.md

 ### exercise 2 - Namespace
 >Create a new namespace and associate a pod to it.
->Check the namespaces/pods available also in the dashboard
+>Check the namespaces/pods available also in the dashboard.
->how to associate a new pod to namespace
+>How to associate a new pod to namespace?
 >what will happen after deleting the namespace?